The Original Twiddle®Muff developed by Margaret Light

-The original Twiddle®Muff was developed by Margaret Light for her grandmother, Lily.
+Margaret Light developed the original Twiddle®Muff for her grandmother, Lily.
 As she grew older, and her eyesight began to decline, Lilly couldn’t be as creative and productive with her hands as she had been all her life.
-“The Twiddle®Muff satisfied her need to keep her hands warm and busy,” Margaret says.
+“The Twiddle Muff satisfied her need to keep her hands warm and busy,” Margaret says.
 “She enjoyed it so much that it was on her lap constantly.”

-The detachable Twiddle® gadgets allow the Muff to be machine cleaned.
+The detachable Twiddle gadgets allow the Muff to be machine cleaned.
 Many have been put through countless machine washing cycles in industrial machines and still look and work like new!

 Professional caregivers rave about the effectiveness of Twiddles®.
 Having something to hold and manipulate, something to “twiddle” or fidget with, has a calming effect on a person who has dementia.
 The textures, the gadgets, the warm coziness of the Twiddles® are all there for just that reason.
 The stimulation they provide truly adds to the individual’s quality of life.

-According to Linda Goy, director of life enrichment at the Scottish Home, a residential living facility in West Suburban Chicago: “The resident will talk to the Twiddle®Muff, particularly if it is the pup or cat.
+According to Linda Goy, director of life enrichment at the Scottish Home, a residential living facility in West Suburban Chicago: “The resident will talk to the Twiddle Muff, particularly if it is the pup or cat.
 ‘I want to hug you; you are a good boy; you are so cute.’
 I’ve also seen it prompt unexpected conversation between residents.
 One will ask the other, ‘May I hold your cat?'”
 This often stimulates conversation and social interaction among residents as well as among family members.

-This observation is supported by Corie Larocque, Alzheimer’s coordinator for Brighton Gardens in Wheaton, IL. “(The Twiddle®Muff) immediately helps calm the resident, directing their focus and energy on one thing.
+This observation is further supported by Corie Larocque, Alzheimer’s coordinator for Brighton Gardens in Wheaton, IL. “(The Twiddle®Muff) immediately helps calm the resident, directing their focus and energy on one thing.
 In my experience, the muff does reduce the needs for meds.”

-These are the original Twiddle®Muffs! designed especially for the person with Alzheimer’s.
+These are the original Twiddle®Muff s! designed especially for the person with Alzheimer’s.
 Twiddle®Muff is a registered trademark.
 Others have tried to copy it, but none can compare to the real Twiddle®Muff.

 What Others Are Saying

-About Twiddle Muffs
+About Twiddle Muff s

 I took a great photograph of this event!
 The staff was amazed, and told me that now they have an idea what to suggest to other residents’ loved ones, for gifts.
 My Aunt’s son is also very interested in the puppy, as she too has Alzheimer’s.
 I have given your web site to them.
 I plan to revisit it as well, to find even more items for Mama and for the “memory care community” where she now lives.
-I’m so glad I put “gifts for Alzheimer’s” in the search engine. ~MarilynTwiddlePup
+I’m so glad I put “gifts for Alzheimer’s” in the search engine. ~Marilyn

 This is the second one we have purchased.
 The first was the dog and she has worn that one out.
 She absolutely loves these. ~ Colleen